 This trailblazing engineer became the first person in history to design a Naval ship using a computer.

 Raye Montague, the groundbreaking engineer and ship designer, smashed both gender and racial barriers to revolutionize Naval ship design and become the U.S. Navy's first female program manager of ships.
 While Montague was the first person to ever design a ship on a computer, her contributions were little known until Margot Lee Shetterly's book Hidden Figures, which told the story of African American female mathematicians at NASA, generated a new interest in other little-known women who made remarkable contributions with their technical prowess.
-Montague, who died in late 2018 and whose story has been told in a new picture book, The Girl With A Mind For Math, always credited her mother's insistence on education for giving her the push she needed to reach for her dreams.
+Montague, who died in late 2018 and whose story has been told in the picture book, The Girl With A Mind For Math, always credited her mother's insistence on education for giving her the push she needed to reach for her dreams.
 "You’ll have three strikes against you," she remembered her saying.
 "You’re female, you’re black and you’ll have a Southern segregated school education.
 But you can be or do anything you want, provided you’re educated."

 Montague was born on January 21, 1935 in Arkansas, and the gifted girl, who excelled at math and science, set her sights on her future career early: when her grandfather took the 7-year-old Montague to see a captured German submarine during WWII, she was fascinated by how it worked.
 "I looked through the periscope and saw all these dials and mechanisms.
 And I said to the guy, 'What do you have to know to do this?'" she recalled later.
 "He said, 'Oh, you’d have to be an engineer, but you don’t have to worry about that.'"
 For a while, it seemed that he was right: when she graduated high school, she wasn't permitted to study engineering at the University of Arkansas because the engineering program didn't admit black students.
 Instead, she completed a degree in business and moved to Washington D.C. in 1956 to become a typist for the Navy.
 She continued to pursue her dream of becoming an engineer by taking night classes in computer programming and engineering.